toniz/fastcgi-async-or-coroutine/README.md

 `mucgi` is a async fastcgi using Muduo Network Library.
 `cocgi` is a coroutine fastcgi using Tencent Libco Library.
-Modify the BackendProc class then You can pass the http request to  back-end service.
+Modify the [BackendProc Class](cocgi/backend.cpp) then You can pass the http request to  back-end service.

 `mucgi` and `cocgi` are the original fastcgi optimization model.
 `mucgi` is better than` cocgi` over `libfcgi` for network jitter coping ability.